LLF Board of Trustees

 S. Chris Shirley, President

 Chris received his Bachelors in Industrial Engineering from Auburn University and later completed his MBA at Columbia University, where he served as class president.
-He studied filmmaking at New York University.

 Susan Atkins, Vice-President